 - What mechanism is in place for taking action from the data?

 The organisation's process maturity and technological capabilities with respect to contract management play a big role in answering these questions.

-Making individuals or teams responsible for the reporting of the KPIs as well as the actual performance is vital to ensure responsibility is taken for:
+Making individuals or teams responsible for the tracking and reporting of the KPIs within a contract tracker as well as the actual performance is vital to ensure responsibility is taken for:

 - Delivery, or not, of the desired performance and value

 - Collection, collation and analysis of the required data

 - Consistent measurement and reporting